 Example and notes

-A community-college student with a 3.4 transferable GPA clears the UC minimum of 2.4 comfortably but sits just below the roughly 3.5 competitive median for the most selective UC campuses, signalling a realistic shot at mid-tier campuses and a reach at the top ones.
+For example: a community-college student with a 3.4 transferable GPA clears the UC minimum of 2.4 comfortably but sits just below the roughly 3.5 competitive median for the most selective UC campuses, signalling a realistic shot at mid-tier campuses and a reach at the top ones.
 Benchmarks are approximations of published minimums and admitted-transfer ranges; campuses, majors, and years vary, so confirm the exact requirement with each target school.